 It is important to understand the different types of ratings or designations that analysts will typically give after their analysis and research.

-- Neutral – Assigned to stocks the are expected to deliver results that are in line with the overall market; in other words, are rather average
+Neutral – Assigned to stocks the are expected to deliver results that are in line with the overall market; in other words, at the average

 Reasons a Stock Could Underperform